 - National Health and Medical Research Council.

-enHealth achieves its objectives through regular engagement with other government departments and agencies including the National Industrial Chemicals Notification and Accreditation Scheme, the Department of Environment and the Bureau of Meteorology.
+enHealth achieves its objectives through regular engagement with other government departments and agencies including the National Industrial Chemicals Notification and Assessment Scheme, the Department of the Environment and the Bureau of Meteorology.
 The committee also works with Australian local government associations, professional bodies, universities and non-government organisations such as Environmental Health Australia, Public Health Association of Australia and Choice.

 enHealth Terms of Reference